waaslandwolf/Badge2020_ESPeasy/README.md

 - Battery voltage monitoring
 - BOOT button
 - Buzzer
+- LED on GPIO-25 shows wifi connection status

 What should work but hasn't been tested:
 - I²C communications
+- ISP communications
+- MHZ19 CO2 sensor
+- Reading charge IC status on pins GPIO 34 and 35
-- IR (would probably work with other ESPeasy firmware but is untested)
+- IR receiver (would probably work with custom_IR ESPeasy firmware but is untested)
-- Reading charge status on pins GPIO 34 and 35
 - Temp & humidity (by populating an appropriate and supported IC)
-- MHZ19 CO2 sensor

 What doesn't work (not supported in ESPeasy):
 - LIS2DH12 accelerometer
-- Encryption
+- Encryption chip

+Work in progress:
+- Controlling the display backlight from ESPeasy as opposed to using the provided switch/accelerometer configuration

 ## ESPeasy

-The ESP Easy firmware can be used to turn the ESP module into an easy multifunction sensor device for Home Automation solutions like Home Assistant, OpenHAB or Domoticz.
+The ESP Easy firmware can be used to turn the ESP module into an easy multifunction sensor device for Home Automation solutions like Home Assistant, OpenHAB, Domoticz or other software that speaks MQTT.
 Configuration of the ESP Easy is entirely web based, so once you've got the firmware loaded, you don't need any other tool besides a common web browser.
 For more info, see https://www.letscontrolit.com/wiki/index.php/ESPEasy

 Here's the step for getting ESPeasy installed and configured on the Fri3dcamp 2020 badge.